Slovakia’s New Citizenship-by-Descent Bill: How To Apply

 When can I apply?

 The effective date is April 1st, 2022.
-The President of SlovakiFa has signed the bill into law on March 7th, 2022.
+The President of Slovakia has signed the bill into law on March 7th, 2022.

 Does the qualifying ancestor’s ethnicity matter?